Skip to content

 • you are importing the objects in connection with moving to Norway

+In order to be exempt from customs duty and other taxes/duties, you must import the household goods within a reasonable time and no later than one year after moving to Norway.
 The household goods must be for personal use.
-Except from boats, there are no specific deadlines for how long you have to keep the household goods before it can be sold without letting the customs and tax exemption lapse.
+There are no specific deadlines for how long you have to keep the household goods before it can be sold without losing the customs and tax exemption.

 In order to simplify customs processing, you have to make an inventory list of your household goods.
 It does not have to be very detailed.
 Example: